AaltoSciComp/scicomp-docs/aalto/opensource.rst

    conjunction with experts from Research and Innovation services (both the legal and commercialization sides).
 Then, we have heard that supposedly the `Aalto Research Data Management Policy
-   <aaltordm_>`_ was supposed to have this same effect, however
+   <aaltordm_>`_ was supposed to have this same effect, however it
-   it does not make these things so clear.
+   does not make these things so clear.
 In fact, the RDM policy, if interpreted this way, would allow you to do essentially anything, including things which are not to the benefit of Aalto.
+More evidence of these Aalto policies can be found in the `Aalto IP Guide <ipguideen_>`_.

-   Thus, while I (Richard Darst) can't promise anything, rumor has it this can be directly applied in all Aalto.
-Unlike the Aalto policies, this provides the necessary guidance to make sure that your and Aalto's interests are protected.
+   Thus, while I (Richard Darst) can't promise anything, you probably have *more* than these rights in all of Aalto (including units that have approved this policy).
+Unlike the Aalto policies, this policy provides the necessary guidance to make sure that your and Aalto's interests are protected.
 If you are doing something that is beyond what is in this document, you probably want to talk to someone at Aalto anyway.
-Also, you may also have rights beyond what is in this document even without further discussion.

 .. _aaltordm: http://www.aalto.fi/en/research/research_data_management/